-- 1. Drill Team 1 full credit for year 1
+- 1. Drill Team -1 full credit for year 1

 - 2. Cheerleading

 - 3. Marching Band .5 credit fall semester year 1 and year 2

 - 4. Color Guard .5 credit fall semester year 1 and year 2

-- 5 Athletics
+- 5. Athletics

-- 6. Off-Campus PE (see p.
-104)
+- 6. Off-Campus PE

 - 7. JROTC

 Note - Students may be enrolled in one of these courses simultaneously with an athletic class but will not receive an additional PE credit.
-See additional information under the Athletic section on p.
-105.
+See additional information under the Athletic section.